Join the problem-solving WhatsApp group to get your answer: https://elec-engg.com/whatsapp-group-for-protection-engineers/

 – Oh.
 Primary rating.

-– I just need as small information about this code which is showing in this Micom relay.
+– I just need small information about this code that is showing in this Micom relay.
 I have already downloaded the Code list but this code is not mentioned in that.
 Do u have any idea what this code represents?

 – U can find the error in the manual of the specific relay.

 Wishing all my friends a very happy and productive new year.
 May 2021 erase all the bad memories we had and make the upcoming year an eventful one.

 – Please provide a suggestion for this case, Line Length: 10 KM, Relay Specification: Micom P442, Relay setting: D/S- 0.300 ohms, U/P-1.2 ohm.
 The below problem occurs in the Pumping station, 1) Line was tripped at 8.3 KM away from UPSTREAM and 1.7 KM Away from Our pumping station.